 This TV has a decent build quality.
 It's made out of metal and plastic that feels cheap and there's nothing premium about it.
 Still, the overall build is solid and the TV is held together well.
 There's not a lot of wobble, especially for a TV of this size.
 Lastly, the inputs flex a bit, but this shouldn't be an issue for most people.

 The contrast ratio isn't bad for an IPS panel TV, but this may vary between units.
-It's similar to other LG TVs we've seen in the past, but it's not as good as the LG NANO85.
+It's similar to other LG TVs we've seen in the past, but it's not as good as the LG NANO85 2020.
 Still, blacks appear closer to gray, which is noticeable in a dark room.
 It has a full-array local dimming feature that improves the contrast ratio.
 If you want a TV with an exceptional contrast ratio, see the Samsung Q70/Q70A QLED.

-The LG 75NANO90UNA has just okay peak brightness in SDR, very similar to the LG NANO85.
+The LG 75NANO90UNA has just okay peak brightness in SDR, very similar to the LG NANO85 2020.
 It quickly loses brightness when large, bright areas cover the screen, which is likely caused by its Automatic Brightness Limiter (ABL).
 If you want a similar-performing TV that gets much brighter, then check out the Samsung Q80/Q80A QLED.

 We measured the peak brightness after calibration on the 'Expert (Dark Mode) Picture Mode, with Brightness and Contrast set to 'Max', and Local Dimming on 'Medium'.
 The brightest the TV got was with these settings, as seen in the 10% peak window test.

 The LG 75NANO90UNA has a full-array local dimming feature, but it's quite disappointing.
-When there are small, bright objects moving across the scene, the dimming zones don't transition quickly and you see the transitions happening, which could be distracting.
+When there are small, bright objects moving across the scene, the dimming zones don't transition quickly, and you see the transitions happening, which could be distracting.
 Also, since it's an IPS TV with a low contrast ratio, blacks still look gray.
 On the upside, it handles subtitles well as there isn't noticeable blooming.
 We recommend setting Local Dimming to 'Medium', but even with this setting, there are still issues as small light sources don't pop at all, and it crushes dark scenes.

 This TV has unremarkable peak brightness in HDR.
 Once again, the LG 75NANO90UNA loses brightness with large areas, as seen in the difference in brightness in the 10% and 100% peak window tests.
 This TV doesn't get bright enough to truly bring out highlights in HDR.
+If you want something brighter, check out its replacement, the LG NANO90 2021.

 We measured the peak brightness before calibration on the 'Cinema' Picture Mode, with Brightness and Contrast set to 'Max', and Local Dimming on 'Medium'.